marketing-factory/typo3_prometheus/PrometheusDocker/README.md

 ## Description

-If you do not have a central Prometheus server, you can follow this guide, to have a local Prometheus setup on your webserver for displaying metrics of your TYPO3 installation and the underlying server system.
+If you do not have a central Prometheus server, you can follow this guide, to setup a local Prometheus on your webserver for displaying metrics of your TYPO3 installation and the underlying server system.
 You can also use this configuration to setup a central prometheus server for monitoring multiple TYPO3 instances.

-Inside this directory, you find all the needed configurations to run a local working Prometheus server, a Grafana dashboard, an exporter for your system metrics and a proxy with SSL and authentication.
+Inside this directory, you'll find all the needed configurations to run a local working Prometheus server, a Grafana dashboard, an exporter for your system metrics and a proxy with SSL support.

-The setup should not take longer than a couple of minutes.
-All you need is an installed and running docker daemon and shell access on the target system.
-When you are already running your TYPO3 instance on a container orchestration like docker swarm or kubernetes, you'll better take the configuration from the docker-compose.yml file and fit it the needs of your environment.
+The setup should'nt take longer than a couple of minutes.
+All you need is an installed and running docker daemon, shell access to the target system and a SSL certificate.

 After setting all this up, you can integrate the dashboard seamlessly into your TYPO3 Backend with the Prometheus backend module.